MaciejDotDev/Option-11/README(Aston).txt

 npm run build
 php artisan serve

-be aware that the stripe checkout may not work since you'll need the CLI, it only works in ther webserver
+be aware that the stripe checkout may not work since you'll need the CLI, it only works in the actual website

+to trigger low stock notification add an item to the wishlist through another account and decrease the stock by less than 5 by buying an item and see the notification from another account wait at least 20 sec

 Admin login is: